zimmertr/Bootstrap-Proxmox/README.md

 Your environment may or may not include multiple physical nodes. as a result, this step is **optional**.
 In order to form a cluster, you must have at least one master and node present in your inventory file under the groups `master` and `nodes`.
 Furthermore, only a single master can be in your inventory.
 Lastly, as a limitation invoked by Proxmox, your node can not have any workloads currently running on it.

-Configure your shell so that it does not commit entries to history that start with a whitespace.
-Then export the required environment variables and the Ansible Playbook.
+Export the required environment variables and run the `configure_cluster.yml` Ansible Playbook.

 ```bash
 export HISTCONTROL=ignoreboth